straup/flamework-api/README.METHODS.md

 # API methods

+_If you are reading this then the documentation below should be considered mostly-correct but it still in flux and may have errors._

 API methods, and related specifics, are defined as a dictionary where the keys are method names and the values are the method details.